 speakers of either variety.
 Take for example the

 unpleasantly ambiguous phrase “in case”.
 For some

 anglophones, the instruction “unplug your PC immediately

 in case of a short circuit” means “conditionally, if and

 (including me) it means “unconditionally, to avert a short

-circuit, unplug your PC now.
+circuit, unplug your PC now”.

 Colloquial English often uses sequences of independent clauses, you just splice them one after another with nothing to signpost how they fit together, they're called run‐on sentences, like this, see?
 Constructions like that are deprecated in writing, but often all that's needed to fix them up is a few commas promoted to semicolons.

-Addressing the audience directly with second person
+Addressing the audience directly with second person (“you/your”)

-you/your)

 has advantages and disadvantages – see

 F2 – but first person